Surface Topography and Vegetation (STV)

 STV Study Team Report

 The 2017-2027 Decadal Survey recommended high-resolution global topography, including bare surface land topography, ice topography, vegetation structure, and shallow water bathymetry as a targeted observable (TO).
 Targeted observables address key priorities within and across disciplinary lines for a set of science objectives related to a common aspect of the Earth system.
 STV science goals call for exploring next-generation measurement approaches that could be ready for spaceborne implementation in 10+ years.
 The decadal survey recommends focused and sustained attention to these observables to establish the associated prospective scientific and other user communities, and to make progress towards maturing both measurement capabilities and implementation concepts within this decade.

 In late 2019 NASA established an STV Incubation Study Team.
-The objective of the incubation study team is to identify methods and activities for improving the understanding of and advancing the maturity of the technologies applicable to this TO and its associated science and applications priorities.
-The study team will develop a white paper outlining potential future methods and activity areas, such as modeling, Observing System Simulations Experiments (OSSEs), field campaigns, data analysis and evaluation of a range of potential observing system architectures utilizing emerging sensor, platform and information technologies, and activities to advance those technologies to the point where they could support future space-based STV observations.
-The team will produce a preliminary Science and Applications Traceability Matrix (SATM) that includes relevant societal or science questions, Earth science and application objectives, geophysical observables, and draft concepts of associated measurement approaches.
-The team will solicit input from the broader scientific community including academia, government agencies, and private industry through online questionnaires and a series of virtual workshops.
+The objective of the incubation study team was to identify methods and activities for improving the understanding of and advancing the maturity of the technologies applicable to this TO and its associated science and applications priorities.
+The study team developed a report outlining potential future methods and activity areas, such as modeling, Observing System Simulations Experiments (OSSEs), field campaigns, data analysis and evaluation of a range of potential observing system architectures utilizing emerging sensor, platform and information technologies, and activities to advance those technologies to the point where they could support future space-based STV observations.
+The team produced a preliminary Science and Applications Traceability Matrix (SATM) that includes relevant societal or science questions, Earth science and application objectives, geophysical observables, and draft concepts of associated measurement approaches.
+The team solicited input from the broader scientific community including academia, government agencies, and private industry through online questionnaires and a series of virtual workshops.

 AGU 2020 STV Town Hall

 - STV Science Breakout Content